 As many as 30 clinical studies have shown that EMDR is effective for people with PTSD, especially those dealing with a single trauma.
-Single trauma refers to an isolated traumatic event that causes emotional and mental problems for the victim, including PTSD symptoms.
+(Single trauma refers to an isolated traumatic event that causes emotional and mental problems for the victim, including PTSD symptoms.)

 Challenges and Side-Effects of EMDR

-- Surfacing of new traumatic memories
+- Surfacing of additional traumatic memories

 - Strong, intense emotions during and after the sessions, lasting from hours to days